Cuban Salsa dance

 Since this dance style involves both male and female the costumes used will vary accordingly and they are as follows:

-The attire worn includes a short multi-layered ruffle that at times also exposes the midriff of the performer to add to the sensuality that this dance style possesses.
+The attire worn for Salsa dance includes a short multi-layered ruffle that at times also exposes the midriff of the performer to add to the sensuality that this dance style possesses.

-The attire worn includes colourful deep V-neck shirts and pants to go along with it.
+The Salsa dance attire for men includes colourful deep V-neck shirts and pants to go along with it.

 c.
 Music involved in the Salsa: